Please visit our home site at www.TRILOBOATS.com.

 - Cap'n Combustion

-Here are factors which contribute to slow boatin':
+Here are factors which contribute to our slow boatin':

 The entire Inside Passage, broadly speaking from Olympia, WA to Skagway, AK is a place of highly variable weather.
-Dead calms can be found at any time of year, frequently enlivened by breeze and wind, punctuated by gale and storm (occasional in summer, frequent elsewhen).
-Sailors in our grounds are going to drop their averages right down.
+Dead calms can linger at any time of year, frequently enlivened by breeze and wind, punctuated by gale and storm (occasional in summer, frequent elsewhen).
+Non-motorized sailors in our grounds are going to drop their averages right down.

 A displacement hull's top speed is a function of its length of sailing waterline.
 All things being equal, the bigger the boat, the faster it goes.
 But we choose small.